 Contact us today at (888) 424-5757 (toll-free phone call) to schedule a free consultation to discuss your damages.

-Dram shop liability is the legal liability imposed on anyone who provides alcohol to another person when it is clear that person is intoxicated or not able to consume alcoholic beverages legally.
-While many states have yet to adopt these laws, Illinois has some of the harshest dram shop liability laws in the country.
-There are several criteria that must be met in order to consider a claim; which follow below.
+Illinois dram shop liability is the legal liability imposed on anyone who provides alcohol to another person when it is clear that a person is inebriated or cannot consume alcoholic beverages legally.
+While many states have yet to adopt these laws, Illinois has some of the country’s harshest liability laws.

-- The person or business sold alcohol to the individual responsible for a drunken driving accident.
+- The person or business sold alcohol to the individual responsible for a drunk driving accident.

-- The alcohol that was sold to the individual was the clear cause of intoxication and the person selling the beverages knew that the individual was drunk.
-This includes selling alcohol to someone who is already visibly drunk.
+- The alcohol sold to the individual was the apparent cause of intoxication, and the person selling the beverages knew that the individual was drunk.
+This violation includes selling alcohol to someone who is already visibly drunk.